schierlm/Oberon2013Modifications/ORInspect/README.md

 file and therefore cannot be added to the inspect symbol file.
 If this bothers you, a secondary patch is available which will change the symbol file format to include such fields;
 in the same format as exported fields, but prefixing the name with `-`.
-Pointer types will get erased, as the pointed type may not be exported, and they are not needed since `ORInspect.HeapAddress` will look up the actual type from the type descriptor anyway.
+Pointer types will get erased, as the pointed to type may not be exported, and they are not needed since `ORInspect.HeapAddress` will look up the actual type from the type descriptor anyway.

 When following heap address references, it can happen that the objects get garbage collected